 Jason Willis-Lee, MITI

 Jason graduated in physiology after training as a doctor for over three years at Bristol Medical School including one year’s full hospital training.
 He put in a brief stint as a clinical research associate before switching into applied linguistics and earning a postgraduate diploma in translating and interpreting from the University of Bath.
 He now works full time in Madrid as a freelance Med Pharm translator in the Spanish-English and French-English language pairs.
 He has recently taken a livelier interest in training medical translators on medical topics and is working on developing a knack for explaining technical concepts to a lay audience.
 Recent work of note includes a publication on best practices whilst working for Spanish/Latin American doctors seeking qualification before the British GMC (ITI Bulletin) and a professional webinar on haematology (eCPD webinars).

 Who should watch it?

-This seminar is aimed at more established medical and pharmaceutical translators and authors’ editors.
+This video is aimed at more established medical and pharmaceutical translators and authors’ editors.
 It will aim to increase their knowledge and confidence over diabetes, cholesterol and triglyceride metabolism and give them a more comprehensive and fuller picture of what lies behind these topics in clinical and pathological terms.

 What are the benefits to you?